-›› Welcome to P'nai Or
+›› Welcome to P'nai Or!

 Our joyous worship is infused with singing, chanting, and dance.
 We “pray with our feet” through tikkun olam (social justice) partnerships within and beyond our local community.
 We dive deeply into Torah, learning from Chassidic masters as well as other wisdom traditions.
-And we celebrate the divine image reflected in the rich tapestry of individuals and families – LGBT, Interfaith, Jews by Birth, and Jews by Choice – who journey with us.
+And we celebrate the divine image reflected in the rich tapestry of individuals and families – LGBTQ, Interfaith, Jews by Birth, and Jews by Choice – who journey with us.

 P'nai Or means 'Faces of Light' in Hebrew.